liu431/Coding-Exercises/Data Analytics and Modeling/Probabilty and Statistics.md

----
-title: "Notes on Math and Stats"
+# Notes on Probabilty and Statistics
-date: 2019-01-01
-tags: [reviews, statistics]
-excerpt: "reviews, statistics"
-mathjax: "true"
----

 ## Linear Algebra